Ben10225/go_taipei-day-trip/README.md

 <br/>

-This project built with Go Gin and pure JavaScript, I also have a [Python Flask](https://github.com/Ben10225/taipei-day-trip) (GitHub) version for practice.
+This project build with Go Gin and pure JavaScript, there's also a [Python Flask](https://github.com/Ben10225/taipei-day-trip) (GitHub) version for practice.

 <br/>